 d.i.
 This is a problem because users might use it to add information that would help hackers find out the password.

 d.ii.
-This means the website's s has stored your password rather than its hash which is bad because if a hacker were to hack the website's database, then they would have access to your password in plain text.
+This means the website's server has stored your password rather than its hash which is bad because if a hacker were to hack the website's database, then they would have access to your password in plain text.
 Storing the hash means the information should not help the hacker as long as the hash function is irreversible.

 e.
 One issue is that communication is more difficult over video call which is associated with the Application layer.